Most states require drivers to have auto insurance—but how do you know if you're getting the right type of policy for your needs?

 Know these insurance terms

 - Bodily Injury Liability covers injuries, lost wages, pain and suffering, and other damage you might cause to other drivers, passengers, and/or pedestrians.
-It also covers court and legal fees.

 - Rental Reimbursement may pay for a rental vehicle if your car is not drivable after a crash.